laninsky/UCE_processing_steps/README.md

 Create PBS script to run genetrees for bootstrapped data -- Edit number of loci in -t parameter (0 - [numloci-1]) -- Edit outgroup in python command

+Make sure to create the output directory before trying to run the script.
+Check for the log files that will appear to see if anything is going wrong.
+You do not have to specify an output group with the --outgroup option if your downstream summary species methods don't need a fixed outgroup (and if you have an incomplete matrix you won't be able to use this option anyway).
 ```

 #PBS -N complete.boot